PHPOffice/PHPWord/README.md

 $objWriter = \PhpOffice\PhpWord\IOFactory::createWriter($phpWord, 'HTML');
 $objWriter->save('helloWorld.html');

-/* Note: RTF was skipped here, because the format is not XML-based and requires a bit different example. */ /* Note: PDF was skipped here, because we use "HTML-to-PDF" approach to create PDF documents. */
+/* Note: RTF was skipped, because it's not XML-based and requires a different example. */ /* Note: PDF was skipped, because we use "HTML-to-PDF" approach to create PDF documents. */
 ```
 :warning: Escape any string you pass to OOXML/ODF/HTML document, otherwise it may get broken.